quinnouyang/emuser/README.md

 # emuser: a painless LaTeX resume template

 > Yes, it's a play on Erewhon.
-Don't worry, this won't cost you a kidney (it's free!).

 Clone this repoistory or open [this Overleaf template](https://www.overleaf.com/read/ffngfqgdydmt#8f1610)!